Xovee/cs-conf-stats/docs/data-collection-policy.md

 ## 11. Changing This Policy

 Policy changes should be made here first.
 Synchronize affected summaries and references, apply the scope-appropriate verification in section 10, and describe the behavioral change clearly in the completion report and any explicitly requested commit.
 Event-specific decisions belong in event notes or the research ledger, not in this policy.

+## 12. Journal and Rolling-Review Venues

+Some venues publish their main track through a journal or review it in rolling or multiple cycles.
+Examples include PVLDB for VLDB, PACM HCI for CSCW, IMWUT for UbiComp, and the multi-cycle ICWSM process.
+Establish a conference-year mapping before adding annual counts for these venues.

+- Anchor every record to a single conference edition.
+Attribute a paper to the edition at which it is presented, or, when presentation data is unavailable, to the journal volume or issue that the venue's own materials associate with that edition.
+Record the mapping in [Need-Check](../Need-Check.md).
+- Count each paper once, in its final-decision edition.
+Do not count a paper again because it was revised or resubmitted across cycles; a paper that was first reviewed earlier but finally accepted for edition Y counts at Y.
+- Use the number of unique papers that entered substantive review for that edition's main track as the denominator.
+Sum per-cycle unique submission counts only when the venue states that the cycles are unique and non-overlapping.
+Otherwise leave the submission count unresolved.
+- Never derive counts from an overall rate.
+A volume-wide or period-wide acceptance rate is not an edition figure.
+- Keep journal-only papers, conference-only papers, and secondary tracks separate; do not merge them merely to match a published total.
+- Prefer a partial record.
+When the mapping or a count is unavailable, record only the verified fields and leave the rest unresolved.

+Venue-specific mappings are operational and belong in [Need-Check](../Need-Check.md), not in this policy.